Last Updated on January 11, 2021 by Julia Wilson

 - Fast heart rate

 Antibiotics to kill the bacteria, corticosteroids to dampen the immune response and prevent further destruction of red blood cells.

 Oxygen therapy for cats having difficulty breathing, and in severe cases, a blood transfusion may be necessary.

-Babesiosis is caused by a single-celled parasite protozoa of the genus Babesia.
+Babesiosis is caused by single-celled parasite protozoa of the genus Babesia.
 Infection can occur via a tick bite, blood transfusion, from the mother in utero, or via a cat bite.
 The incubation of babesiosis is around 10-14 days.
 Dogs are more commonly affected than cats; the protozoa can be found in Europe, South Africa, Asia and the United States.
 The highest incidence is during the warmer summer months.